AdaCore/training_material/courses/spark_for_ada_programmers/13_autoactive_proof.rst

 * During development, run :toolname:`GNATprove` on relevant part

-  - On a given file
+  - On given file

     + With :menu:`SPARK` |rightarrow| :menu:`Prove File` in :toolname:`GNAT Studio`
     + With task :menu:`Prove file` in Visual Studio Code
     + With :command:`-u file` in terminal

-  - On a given subprogram, selected region of code, selected line of code
+  - On given subprogram, selected region of code, selected line of code

     + With corresponding menus in IDEs and switches in terminal